elleaech/rpi_router/README.md

 - `gateway_addr`: internal gateway IP address (that is, Raspberry Pi's address as a gateway)
 - `gateway_addr_network_bytes`: number of bytes to represent Raspberry Pi's network as a gateway

+> You may need a reboot for network configurations to be set...

 ## Future
 --------------

 ### Improvements

 - Algorithms
+- Update network configuration on execution time

 ### Portings